alhajee/ckan/doc/maintaining/filestore.rst

       ckan.storage_path = |storage_path|

 3. Set the permissions of your :ref:`ckan.storage_path` directory.
-   For example if you're running CKAN with Nginx, then the Nginx's user (``www-data`` on Ubuntu) must have read, write and execute permissions for the :ref:`ckan.storage_path`:
+   For example if you're running FMLD with Nginx, then the Nginx's user (``www-data`` on Ubuntu) must have read, write and execute permissions for the :ref:`ckan.storage_path`: